abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

 ### Connect to the database using psycopg2

-To connect to the database we just created, we will use a python library named `psycopg2`. the library has the connect() method that takes in some parameters to connect to the Posgres server and returns a Connection object.
+To connect to the database we just created, we will use a python library named `psycopg2`. the library has the connect() method that takes in some parameters to connect to the Postgres server and returns a Connection object.
 The default value for the `username` and `password` parameters is `postgres`.
-Pass in the right values accordingly if you changed them after installation.
+Pass in the right parameters accordingly if you changed them after installation.

 ```python
 import psycopg2
 conn = psycopg2.connect(host="localhost",database="t81577", user="postgres", password="postgres")
 ```

 The connection object creates a client session with the database server.
-To execute commands and queries against the database, you will also need to create another object called the Cursor object, whihc is created by the Connection object.
+To execute commands and queries against the database, you will also need to create another object called the Cursor object, which is created by the Connection object.

 ```python
 cur = conn.cursor()